pattynextdoor/okizeme-app/src/posts/may-tips-and-tricks.md

 # TOTSUGEKI!
 Tips and Tricks to Play As and Beat May

 May has been a menace for newcomers to Guilty Gear -Strive-.
-Not only is she a solid pick into many matchups, but she comes with a plethora of pressure tools that forces the opponents to remain in block stun for a long time or has tools that beat many players counterattack options.
+Not only is she a solid pick into many matchups, but she comes with a plethora of pressure tools that forces the opponents to remain in block stun for a long time.
+She also has tools that beat many players counterattack options.
 We will be talking about tips and tricks on how to play May better and tips and tricks on how to beat May!

 ## Tips for playing May